scottyschup/ruby-curriculum/language-basics/methods.md

 * Implement a Mixology game.
-The method `remix` should take an array of ingredient arrays (one alcohol, one mixer) and return the same type of data structure, with the ingredient pairs mixed up.
+The method `remix` should take an array of ingredient arrays (one alcohol, one mixer) and return the same type of data structure, with the ingredient pairs randomly mixed up.
 Assume that the first item in the pair array is alcohol, and the second is a mixer.
 Don't pair an alcohol with an alcohol with or a mixer with a mixer.
 An example run of the program: